dylnbk/chatty-v2/README.md

-# Multi AI Platform Streamlit App
+# Multi AI Platform Chat App

-This application provides a chat interface to consolidate OpenAI, Google, and Anthropic models into one chat service.
+A simple Streamlit application to consolidate OpenAI, Google, and Anthropic models into one chat interface.
 It includes conversation saving/loading, file uploads, image generation, integrated with Firebase Firestore for persistent storage.
 Available models will depend on your API access, please check your development account with the various platforms.

 ## Features